Travel Intelligence · Ground Transport

 Should I take the train from CDG or Narita instead of a transfer?

 Both train options are excellent and significantly cheaper.
-The RER B from CDG is €11.80 and fast; the Narita Express from NRT is roughly ¥3,000-¥4,000 and frequent.
-Choose the train if you're a solo or couple with manageable luggage.
-Choose a private transfer if you're a group, you have multiple bags, you're arriving late at night, or you're a first-time visitor who wants zero friction on day one.
+The RER B from CDG is a single €14 airport ticket as of January 2026; the Narita Express from NRT is roughly ¥3,000–¥4,000 and frequent.
+Choose the train if you are a solo traveller or couple with manageable luggage.
+Choose a private transfer if you are a group, you have multiple bags, you are arriving late at night, or you are a first-time visitor who wants zero friction on day one.

 Are airport taxis safe in Rome and Paris?